ar4/deepwave/docs/index.rst

 Deepwave
 ========

 Deepwave offers PyTorch-integrated wave propagators, enabling efficient forward modelling and backpropagation for gradient calculation in inversion and optimisation tasks.
-It currently supports 2D standard and Born modelling of the scalar wave equation, alongside propagation with the elastic wave equation, optimised for both CPUs and GPUs.
+It currently supports 1D, 2D, and 3D standard and Born modelling of the scalar wave equation, alongside propagation with the elastic wave equation, optimised for both CPUs and GPUs.

 Installation
 ------------